Hurdles to Progress in Long-form Question Answering: Analysis

 \subsection{Difficulty of Human Evaluation}

-To better understand the inherent difficulty of evaluation in ELI5, we interviewed human annotators (of \tableref{tab:human_evaluation}) and found two challenges:\\
+To better understand the inherent difficulty of evaluation in ELI5, we interviewed human annotators (of~\tableref{tab:human_evaluation}) and found two challenges:\\

-\textbf{(1) Unfamiliarity with question topics}: Annotators were often unfamiliar with the technical topics discussed in some questions, which makes it hard to assess answer correctness.
-The ELI5 dataset has questions in a wide variety of topics (History, Politics, Biology etc.), while most annotators were CS graduate students.
-While we did allow annotators to use Wikipedia, they mentioned domain-experts will be better judges of answer quality.
+\textbf{(1) Unfamiliarity with question topics}: While most annotators found the Q/A interesting, they were often unfamiliar with the technical topics discussed in the questions.
+This made it hard for them to assess answer correctness.
+The ELI5 dataset has questions in a wide variety of topics~(History, Politics, Biology etc.), while most annotators were Computer Science graduate students.
+While we did allow annotators to use Wikipedia, they mentioned domain-experts will be better judges of factual correctness of answers.\\

 \textbf{(2) Length of Answers}: Annotators mentioned the paragraph-long length of answers made the task quite challenging.
 Annotators reported taking an average of 2 minutes per answer pair, many of which required careful thought \& concentration.
 This was especially difficult when only part of the answer was correct and the rest had contradictions or repetitions, a common theme in our generations.\\